dondreytaylor/cointracker-explorer/README.md

 > **Please Note**: There are some aspects of the frontend that I was unable to polish due to time constrant such as: validaton on the search and add address fields, and preventing non-BTC addresses from being added.

 ###  Backend Development Decisions

+The backend is a simple API consisting of two endpoints that proxy directly to blockchain.com.

+- **[GET]** */v1/bitcoin/address* - this endpoint accepts a single query parameter with the name `addr` and should be a fully valid Base58 BTC address

+- **[GET]** */v1/bitcoin/transaction* - this endpoint accepts a single query parameter with the name `tx` and should be a fully valid BTC transaction hash

+The response for each which follow the address lookup and transaction look up endpoints from blockchain.com verbatum.

+> **Please be advised**: The blockchain.com has very low limits around their API and so it's easy to get a 429 or 1015 error from their cloudflair firewall.
+If this happens, please change your IP or use dummy data on the frontend to test the UI.